Dash-n-Dave-NLP/Project-Dash/readme.md

 ## Key Findings and Takeaways

 After training and evaluating three models using both a single-word count vectorizer, bigram count vectorizer, single-word TF-IDF vectorizer, and bigram TF-IDF vectorizer, the balanced logistic regression model provdided the best overall performance on the validate set both when the "other" language category is removed and when the category is retained.
+We decided to retain the "other" category to account for languages outside the five major categories.
 Fitting of the models resulted in over 90 percent accuracy on train; however, the accuracy of all models fell considerably on the validate set.
-The selected model performs with a 42 percent accuracy over baseline.
+The selected model performs with a 41 percent accuracy over baseline.
 Bigrams did not improve the model as much as we anticipated, and some models performed worse with both the bigram CV and TF-IDF.
 The selected model was trained using the TF-IDF vectorizer with single words only.